EEA Resident Director

 An Irish company must have one European Economic Area resident director.
 Where there is no EEA Director a bond can be put in place, which is valid for two years.
 This non-EEA Director bond would need to be renewed every 2 years.
 Companies which have only UK resident directors will now be required to have an EEA-resident director.

 Non-EEA Director Bond – Section 137 Revenue Directors Bond

 We can arrange a non-EEA Director bond/ Section 137 Revenue Bond for your Irish company which covers a period of two years.
 Once the non-EEA Director/ Section 137 Revenue Bond is issued it is non-refundable.

 The bond will insure your Irish company up to €25,000 in the event of failure to pay any fines or offences under the Companies Act 2014, or penalty imposed by the Tax Authorities and Revenue Commissioners.

-Alternative to to Bond
+Alternative to the Non-EEA Director Bond

-If the company has a real and continuous link with Ireland the Registrar of Companies can issue a certificate which will exempt the company from the need for a bond.
+If the Irish company has a real and continuous link with Ireland the Registrar of Companies can issue a certificate which will exempt the company from the need for a bond.
 The application will need to be accompanied by a statement from the Revenue commissioners.